sarahtartaruga/image-trendlines/README.md

 ## About
 This repository provides a way to plot image trendlines visually: the result is a two-dimensional graph image (.jpg) that maps images over time ranked after a measure of choice (e.g. number of retweets, image frequency, author popularity, etc.).

+## Input
+A csv file with the following data:

+* image urls
+* ranking measure per url (e.g. retweets)
+* time stamp per url (e.g. time of being shared in a tweet); preferably keep the time data in the following formats: YYYY-mm-dd, or another valid example would be 2017-12-16T20:23:21.000Z.
+If time format is different, this can also be changed accordingly in the code instead of your data.

+Besides:
+* a topic name which gets included in the title
+* a measure name which gets included on the y-axis and in the title
+* a choice whether you want to plot your image trendline with a weekly, monthly, quarter monthly, annual distance
+* the path to your csv file

+## Output
+The output is a .jpg file which displays the image trendline graph and will be stored in a directory named 'plots'.
+Further, all retrievable image urls are stored locally on your device in a directory named 'images'.

+The output might be extended to include a csv output file that holds the relevant data for reproducing other visual outputs.

 ## Prerequisites

 * Have installed python3